 the ERA must, in writing, notify the person who gave the information to the ERA or to the operator (whichever is relevant) of the decision.

-[Regulation 23 inserted in Gazette 24 Jun 2016 p.
+[Regulation 23 inserted: Gazette 24 Jun 2016 p.
 2308.]

 24. Applications for orders from Board: procedure